 Since all students with autism have difficulty understanding social interaction (although the degree may vary), this may impact on their school experience both within the classroom and in other school settings (i.e. lunchroom, playground).
 If this is the case, other school staff should be given appropriate interventions and strategies.
 Since these students are socially naive, they are vulnerable to predatory students within the school environment.

 If Johnny has behavioral issues, any intervention must examine possible causes arising from the features of autism.
 Frequently the primary focus will be on teaching appropriate behavior rather than punishment.
 Generic behavioral interventions are often ineffective and may inadvertently reinforce the undesired behavior.
 For example, time out used as a consequence may increase the behavior.
+Punishment focuses on the action, not the cause.
+It generally results in a child’s anger, disrespect, revenge or defeat.
+Discipline addresses the cause of the behavior and helps create a safe positive learning environment.
+It takes commitment and planning.

 We hope you find the enclosures helpful in dealing with our handicapped son more appropriately.